FYSETC/FYSETC-SPIDER/firmware/RRF/README.md

 ## 3.Wifi module

-Spider also support wifi module.
+RRF in Spider also support wifi module.
 You can get the module [here](https://www.aliexpress.com/item/1005003145645569.html).

 ![](images/wifi1.png)